lupyuen/lupyuen.github.io/src/gateway.md

 -   DC Power (5V)

-(All these need to be connected except HDMI, which is useful for debugging)
+(All these need to be connected except HDMI, which is useful for troubleshooting)

 The connectors not shown are microSD, USB 2.0, Audio Input / Output.